LILO-THINK/Blog/_posts/2021-03-29-ml-plus-stories.md

 To make this happen, the machines need to be fed with imagination, fantasy, and dreams.
 They need to see a drawing of a hat from different perspectives, imbued with the rich narratives we create.

 So, let's dive in!
-Grab some paper and start drawing.
+Xuxu, grab some paper and start drawing.
 I used plain white paper folded into a booklet and some cutout drawings.
 The first ingredient in our creative recipe is a webcam to capture the images.
 Connect it to a computer and process the images using [Teachable Machine](https://teachablemachine.withgoogle.com/).
 Once the machine has learned from the images, transfer them to [MadMapper Home](https://madmapper.com/) to project them.
 And voilà!
 You can trigger different scenes just by showing different drawings.

 <video controls muted width="100%" ><source src="https://live.staticflickr.com/video/53817563789/9aa58d469b/1080p.mp4?s=eyJpIjo1MzgxNzU2Mzc4OSwiZSI6MTcxOTU3MDgzNSwicyI6ImE4MjYyZDVmYzJjYjUzNmI1ZGZlNWY1MjUzYTkyZjI5MTRiZTlkYzkiLCJ2IjoxfQ"></video>